 To celebrate Black History Month, Oakland Community College invites students, staff, faculty and the public to participate in a read-in to explore books by African-American authors.

-Oakland Community College and SOS are offering two safety programs beginning in April at OCC’s Auburn Hills campus, 2900 Featherstone Road.
-Upon successful completion of either course, participants receive a waiver for the state riding skills test.
+Oakland Community College and SOS are offering two safety programs beginning in April at OCC’s Auburn Hills campus.

-Saba Putrus changed the life of one of her patients at Huron Valley Sinai Hospital.
+Oakland Community College nursing student, Saba Putrus changed the life of one of her patients during clinical at Huron Valley Sinai Hospital.

-Brandon Brown is a semifinalist for a prestigious scholarship from the Jack Kent Cooke Foundation.
-Through its Cooke Undergraduate Transfer Scholarship, the foundation supports high-achieving community college students as they transfer to some of the top four-year institutions in the country to complete their bachelor's degrees.
+Brown is a semifinalist for the Cooke Undergraduate Transfer Scholarship, the foundation supports high-achieving community college students as they transfer.

 On the heels of launching Michigan's first co-branded billboard campaign with Oakland University and first comprehensive academic program billboard campaign, Oakland Community College is looking to make history again - and possibly change how others view digital outdoor.

-Joseph L. Petrosky brings an extensive background in education and manufacturing to his new assignment as associate vice chancellor for academic affairs at Oakland Community College, starting Jan.
-22.
+Petrosky brings an extensive background in education to his new assignment as associate vice chancellor for academic affairs at Oakland Community College.

-John McCulloch of Royal Oak was re-elected chair of the Oakland Community College board of trustees by his fellow board members during the board's first meeting of the new year.
-Re-elected to a two-year term as vice chair was Pamela Davis of Clawson, secretary Pam Jackson of Commerce Township, and treasurer Susan Anderson of Royal Oak.
+McCulloch was re-elected chair of the Oakland Community College board of trustees by his fellow board members during the board's first meeting of the New Year.

 Natalie Turner chose to attend Oakland Community College because it was close to home -- and then discovered her classrooms offered a similar welcoming feeling.